Data Compliance

 In my view, organizations that grant these exceptions are taking avoidable risks.
 And I believe that there is a better way.
 Let’s talk about that in the next section.

-Static data masking is the only irreversible data anonymization technique, and it is the best way you can protect your sensitive data.
+Many enterprises use data masking and anonymization to protect their sensitive data.
+But static data masking is the only irreversible data anonymization technique, and it is the best way you can protect your sensitive data.
 In the report, 66% of respondents said they currently use it.
 97% of organizations said static data masking was valuable to them in protecting sensitive data in non-production environments, while 100% said static data masking is effective at doing so.

 However, the question in my mind is, why do only 66% currently use static data masking?
 I say this only slightly tongue in cheek.
 More seriously, this finding suggests a widespread awareness gap as to this avoidable risk.
 Are the remaining 34% just not protecting data in lower environment?
 Or are they perhaps using reversible methods like encryption or dynamic data masking to protect sensitive data in lower environment, taking on unnecessary risks?